GES

 Find position of each letter (A=1, B=2, … Z=26); compute the gap or operation (e.g., +3, ×2, reverse) and apply identically to the answer pair

-When the analogy pair consists of letters or letter groups with no obvious semantic link.
+Switch to this method when the pair consists of letters or letter groups with no obvious semantic connection.

 Mirror / Reverse Pair Rule